J0J0-X/Cognizance/README.md

-# Modern Web3 Landing Page
+# Modern AI Landing Page

 This project is a modern landing page built for Web3, utilizing Vite for fast development and React for dynamic user interfaces.